Argentina–Netherlands football rivalry: 1978 FIFA World Cup final and 1979 friendly

-The two teams met again in the 1978 FIFA World Cup final, with Argentina avenging their 1974 loss, defeating the Netherlands 3–1.
+The two teams met again in the 1978 FIFA World Cup final, with Argentina avenging their 1974 loss, defeating the Netherlands 3–1, after extra time.
 Argentina hosted the 1978 tournament which was marred by controversy, with political pressure allegedly favoring Argentina on the pitch.
 Held under the backdrop of Jorge Rafael Videla's dictatorship, the tournament was seen as a tool for Argentine nationalist propaganda.
 The Peruvian national team were allegedly bribed to throw their match against Argentina, which sent the latter to the final over Brazil.
 In the final, Mario Kempes and Dick Nanninga scored during regulation, for Argentina and the Netherlands, respectively.
 Tied at 1–1, the match went into extra time.
 Kempes scored again and Daniel Bertoni added another goal for the Argentines, securing them a 3–1 victory.

 The two teams met again the following year for a friendly game organized by FIFA to celebrate the organization's 75th anniversary.
 The game was documented by Sports Illustrated writer Clive Gammon to be hotly contested, ending in a 0–0 draw; FIFA opted to stage a penalty shootout, which ended 8–7 in Argentina's favor.
 The game was also notable for featuring an 18-year-old Diego Maradona, who joined Argentina's roster due to a leg injury to Kempes.

 1998 FIFA World Cup match and subsequent friendlies

 After not meeting during the 1980s, the two teams met during the quarter-finals of the 1998 FIFA World Cup.
-The Netherlands' Patrick Kluivert and Argentina's Claudio López traded goals early in the match.
-Tied at 1–1, Dennis Bergkamp scored a late goal in the game's 90th-minute to give the Dutch a 2–1 victory.
-Bergkamp's goal would become regarded as one of the more iconic goals in FIFA World Cup history.
+The Netherlands' Patrick Kluivert and Argentina's Claudio López traded goals early in the match, before each side had a player sent off.
+Arthur Numan of the Netherlands was ruled out after receiving two yellow cards.
+Meanwhile, Argentina's Ariel Ortega was ejected after a headbutt on Dutch goalkeeper Edwin van der Sar following a dive in the penalty area.
+Tied at 1–1, Dennis Bergkamp scored in the 90th minute to give the Dutch a 2–1 victory; Bergkamp's winner would become regarded as one of the most iconic goals in FIFA World Cup history.

 The two teams met for a friendly in March 1999, which ended in a 1–1 draw.
 Another friendly between the two sides took place in February 2003; it saw Giovanni van Bronckhorst score a late goal in the 87th minute to give the Dutch a 1–0 victory.